reasonmethis/docdocgo-core/README.md

 - `/research <cmd> 42`: repeat command such as `more`, `combine`, `iterate`, etc. 42 times
 - `/research set-query <your query>`: change your research query
 - `/research set-report-type <new report type>`: instructions for the desired report format
+- `/research set-search-queries`: perform web searches with new queries and queue up resulting links
 - `/research clear`: remove all reports but keep ingested content
 - `/research startover`: perform `/research clear`, then rewrite the initial report